 Transfer the dough into a generously buttered dove-shaped mold.
 The first time I made this recipe, I did not have the dove mold, so I cut it into 3 cylinders, a longer one for the body and two for the wings.
 I then shaped it on a baking sheet lined with parchment paper as shown in the picture.

-If you find a mold you will need one that can hold a 750 gr cake (7- 8 cups, 11 x 8 inches).
+In case you decide to acquire a mold, either for this recipe you will need one that can hold a 750 gr cake (7- 8 cups, 11 x 8 inches).

 Cover carefully with a light tea towel and let it raise for another hour or so in a draft-free area of your kitchen.